 How strange that feeling of tranquility must sound to the visitor crowded into the summer hordes of today!

 This marks the end of Summer Pleasures for this year.
 Barring any breaking news, this blog will now switch over to a weekly to fortnightly publication.
 Your suggestions for future topics are welcome.
 I hope to begin including some guest authors in the not too distant future.

 Larry J Schaaf

 • Questions or Comments?
-Please contact Prof Schaaf directly at firstname.lastname@example.org • WHFT, An Ancient Door, Magdalen College, Oxford.
+Please contact firstname.lastname@example.org • WHFT, An Ancient Door, Magdalen College, Oxford.
 Salt print from a calotype negative, 9 April 1843.
 Courtesy of The Richard Menschel Collection, Schaaf 44. • WHFT’s observations are recorded in his manuscript where he first wrote “when we visited this interesting building” but then crossed out building in favour of “interesting spot,” revealing his more nuanced reaction to the special nature of the place at that particular point in time; the Fox Talbot Collection, the British Museum, London. • Calvert Jones to Henry Talbot, 6 October 1845.
 LA45-134, Fox Talbot Collection, the British Museum, London, Talbot Correspondence Document no 05404. • WHFT, text for Plate XVIII, the “Gate of Christchurch,” The Pencil of Nature (London: Longman, Brown, Green, & Longmans), No. 4, June 1845.